 During yesterday’s game against Wolverhampton, Everton managed to produce the kind of goal they’ve been sorely missing over the last few weeks, one that was the result of some fast build-up play, dynamic running, and crafty finishing.

-Alexi Iwobi scored and Lucas Digne was credited with the assist, but you don’t have to watch that highlight too many times to understand that what actually created the goal was Everton’s most two most precious possessions: the brain and left foot of James Rodríguez.
+Alexi Iwobi scored and Lucas Digne was credited with the assist, but you don’t have to watch that highlight too many times to understand that what actually created the goal was Everton’s two most precious possessions: the brain and left foot of James Rodríguez.

 Rodríguez has done a lot to energize Everton’s attack since coming over from Real Madrid in the summer—it’s no coincidence that the team’s recent run of games in which they lacked any attacking spark coincided with Rodríguez being injured—but he’s been doing one thing in particular that has consistently created big chances for his teammates.
 Call it his One Weird Trick For Turning Your Slow And Boring Premier League Team Into One That Is Actually Fun To Watch.